szilard/benchm-ml/README.md

 variables/one-hot encoding).
 This particular type of data structure/size (the largest) stems from this author's interest in some particular business applications.

+**Note:** While a large part of this benchmark was done in Spring 2015 reflecting the state of ML implementations at that time, this repo is being updated if I see significant changes in implementations or new implementations have become widely available (e.g. lightgbm).

 The algorithms studied are
 - linear (logistic regression, linear SVM)
 - random forest